 Table 4 presents the selection and estimation performance of the proposed method when employing a larger candidate copula set.
 The results in Panel A of Table 4 once again support the finding that the proposed method can accurately select the appropriate copulas.
-Even for T=400, the probability of correctly selecting Clayton and Frank is very close or equal to 100%.
-Furthermore, the percentage that redundant copulas (Gumbel, rotated Gumbel, and rotated Clayton) are selected is zero.
-In Panel B, we report the MSEs of the estimated weights and dependence parameters for Frank (λ_2 and θ_2) and Clayton (λ_3 and θ_3).
-Compared with the estimation results in Table 2, Panel B, we find that increasing the number of the candidate copulas from three to five only moderately decreases the accuracy of the estimation.
-Figure S7 in the online Supplementary Material provides additional graphical evidence of the performance of the proposed method in estimating unknown parameters in this case.
+Even for T = 400, the probability of correctly selecting Clayton and Frank is very close or equal to 100%.
+Furthermore, the percentage that the redundant copulas (Gumbel, rotated Gumbel, and rotated Clayton) are selected is zero.
+In Panel B, we report the MSEs of the estimated weights and dependence parameters for Frank ( $\lambda_2$ and $\theta_2$ ) and Clayton ( $\lambda_3$ and $\theta_3$ ).
+Compared with the estimation results in Table 2, Panel B, we find that increasing the number of the candidate copulas from three to five only moderately lower the accuracy of the estimation.
+Figure S7 in the online supplement provides more graphical evidence of the performance of the proposed method in estimating unknown parameters in this case.